project-ida/two-state-quantum-systems/src/05-excitation-transfer.md

 ```

-What can we say about th energy levels in Figs 5 and 6?
+What can we say about the energy levels in Figs 5 and 6?

 Compared to [Fig 1 of tutorial 4](https://nbviewer.jupyter.org/github/project-ida/two-state-quantum-systems/blob/master/04-spin-boson-model.ipynb#4.2.1---Spin-boson-landscape-$U=0$), we have some similarities and some differences:
 - Similarity - levels that trend up and down with changing $\Delta E$.
 These correspond to states like $|n,+,+\rangle$ and $|n,-,-\rangle$.
 For example, in Fig 6 for small positive $\Delta E$ (referring to blue squares in Fig 4 for even parity states) we have: